 In addition, upon completion of the IB Diploma, a final transcript will be required to complete the offer of admission and assessment of university credit for the IB Diploma courses.

+Students completing the IB Diploma may be

 Students completing the IB Diploma may be considered for financial aid based on their predicted grades.
-Refer to twu.ca/financial-aid for IB Certificate Courses details.
+Refer to twu.ca/financial-aid for details.

+IB Certificate Courses

 Students completing one or more Certificate courses will be evaluated for admission based on their interim high school and IB Certificate grades.
 Predicted grades must be submitted in the same manner as those students completing the IB Diploma.
 Students' predicted grades will be converted to a percentage based on the chart below (for Certificate courses only).

 IB Certificate Converted to Percentage

 7 96 per cent

 6 90 per cent

 5 86 per cent

 4 76 per cent

 3 70 per cent

 2 64 per cent

 University Credit for IB Diploma and Certificate Courses

 IB courses will be considered for advanced credit, provided the student has received a minimum grade of 4 for each course submitted.
 An IB transcript is required to make this assessment.
 A transfer guide of IB courses to TWU is available at BC Transfer Guide.

 Advanced Placement

-Trinity Western University will grant high school graduates credit for Advanced Placement courses in which a minimum grade of 4 (on a scale of 1 to 5 with 5 being the highest) has been achieved.
+Trinity Western University will grant high school graduates credit for Advanced

+Placement courses in which a minimum grade of 4 (on a scale of 1 to 5 with 5 being the highest) has been achieved.
 Transfer credit will be based on courses approved for first year or equivalent course credit by the faculty concerned.
 An Advanced Placement grade report is required to make this assessment.
 All AP courses with pre-approved TWU transfer equivalents are posted in an online transfer guide at BC Transfer Guide.

 Homeschool Policy

 Students who complete their secondary education through homeschooling must complete the regular application for admission and submit academic records of all high school work completed.
-Students completing their home studies under the supervision of an accredited school/organization will be assessed using admissions policy for the province in which they are studying (see provincial admission requirements for full details.)
-Students who do not follow the provincial graduation program, or who are not studying under the supervision of an accredited school/organization may still be eligible for admission, but will be assessed on a case-by-case basis.
-The University reserves the right to require additional academic course work or to request standardized testing be completed before admission is granted.
+Students completing their studies under the supervision of an accredited school/organization will be assessed using admissions policies for the province in which they are studying (see provincial admission requirements for full details.)
+Students who do not follow the provincial graduation program, or who are not studying under the supervision of an accredited school/organization will be assessed on additional academic course work meeting provincial requirements and standardized testing in the forms of one of the following: English 12 with Provincial Exam (or equivalent) meeting admission requirements, CAEL exam (minimum score of 70), SAT/ACT scores, or 27 cr.
+Post-secondary coursework.

-Unaccredited High Schools

-Students graduating from unaccredited high schools are considered for admission on academic trial and may be required to meet additional conditions before being granted admission to Trinity Western University.
-Graduates of the Accelerated Christian Education program are considered for regular admission if they graduate from a Model Status school with the college preparation program and submit an acceptable SAT or ACT score (please see SAT and/or ACT details in the US Students section).

-General Education Development (GED) Students who do not complete a regular provincial high school diploma may complete a Test of General Education Development as an alternative to high school graduation.
-Admission to Trinity Western will be granted providing a standard score average of 500 is achieved with a minimum of 450 in any of the five individual tests.
+General Education Development (GED)

+Students who do not complete a regular provincial high school diploma may complete a Test of General Education Development as an alternative to high school graduation.
+Admission to Trinity Western will be granted providing a standard score average of 500 is achieved with a minimum of 450 in any of the five

+individual tests.
 Eligibility to complete the GED may vary from province to province.
 Students are encouraged to contact their local school board for more information.
 B.C.
 Adult Graduation Diploma (BCAGD) Applicants who have completed the Adult Graduation Diploma will be considered for admission provided they are at least 19 years old and have completed the Diploma with four provincial level academic courses, one of which must be English.
-A minimum average of 67 per cent is required in these courses.
+A minimum average of 70 per cent is required in these courses.

 International Students

 Requirements for international students include: